damienarnodo/audio-summary-with-local-LLM/README.md

 - `--from-youtube`: To download and summarize a video from YouTube.
 - `--from-local`: To load and summarize an audio or video file from the local disk.
+- `--transcript-only`: To only transcribe the audio content without generating a summary.
+This option must be used with either `--from-youtube` or `--from-local`.

 ### Examples